A Context-Contrastive Inference Approach To Partial Diacritization: Abstract

 \section{Abstract}

 Diacritization plays a pivotal role in improving readability and disambiguating the meaning of Arabic texts.
 Efforts have so far focused on marking every eligible character (Full Diacritization).
-Comparatively overlooked, Partial Diacritzation (PD) is the selection of a subset of characters to be marked to aid comprehension where needed.
+Comparatively overlooked, Partial Diacritzation (PD) is the selection of a subset of characters to be annotated to aid comprehension where needed.
 Research has indicated that excessive diacritic marks can hinder skilled readers---reducing reading speed and accuracy.
 We conduct a behavioral experiment and show that partially marked text is often easier to read than fully marked text, and sometimes easier than plain text.
-In this light, we introduce Context-Contrastive Partial Diacritization (CCPD)---a novel approach to PD which integrates seamlessly with existing Arabic diacritization systems.
-CCPD processes each word twice, once with context and once without, and diacritizes only the characters with disparities between the two inferences.
-Further, we introduce novel indicators for measuring partial diacritization quality \{SR, PDER, HDER, ERE\}, essential for establishing this as a machine learning task.
-Lastly, we introduce \modelname{TD2}, a Transformer-variant of an established model which offers a markedly different performance profile on our proposed indicators compared to all other known systems. \footnote{Demo: \url{huggingface.co/spaces/bkhmsi/Partial-Arabic-Diacritization}}
+In this light, we introduce Context-Contrastive Partial Diacritization ($\fDiacPartial$)---a novel approach to PD which integrates seamlessly with existing Arabic diacritization systems. $\fDiacPartial$ processes each word twice, once with context and once without, and diacritizes only the characters with disparities between the two inferences.
+Further, we introduce novel indicators for measuring partial diacritization quality to help establish this as a machine learning task.
+Lastly, we introduce \modelname{TD2}, a Transformer-variant of an established model which offers a markedly different performance profile on our proposed indicators compared to all other known systems. \footnote{Demo: \url{https://huggingface.co/spaces/bkhmsi/Partial-Arabic-Diacritization}}